T.S. Eliot - Biography #

 Most of this is reflected in what W.B.
 Yeats, called confining conventions established by “The parish of rich women”, the soirees of Eliot’s Prufrock, where “the women come and go, talking of Michelangelo, Gatsby’s parties “And I like large parties.
 They’re so intimate.
 At small parties there isn’t any privacy,” or Mrs Dalloway’s party with all the right people.

-This aristocracy rejected reality and thus dissociated itself from the real world.
+As depicted in Downton Abbey, This aristocracy rejected reality and thus dissociated itself from the real world.
 Instead, this elite constructed a rigidly structured society based on the domination of the weak—whether the poor, the opposite sex, or children.
 Most are trapped in their rigid mannerisms.

 The right people judged others according to social standards in no way connected to merit.
 Besides being based on social inequality, this elitist system was also founded on faith in the unquestioned values of the 19th century.
 The rich behaved in such an arrogant, autocratic manner, clinging tenaciously to an ordered world that would withstand the forces of modernity and preserve their privilege.